 Education, and the way students should be educated, is a heavily debated and political subject.
 The Master Programme in Sociology of Education focuses on the analysis of what education really is and what functions it fulfils.
 As a student in the programme, you will acquire the means to make independent and advanced analyses of education as a social phenomenon, shaped by historical, cultural and economic conditions.

 Why this programme?

-In the Master Programme in Sociology of Education at Uppsala University, education – in the broad sense of the word – is explored as a social phenomenon.
-It is related to the overall social structure and to social transformations, such as processes of globalisation, individualisation, marketisation and privatisation.
-A focal point is the encounter between the symbolic or material assets held by pupils and school teachers or students and professors, as well as their embodied dispositions and beliefs, and the prevailing social and cultural order in the educational system.
+In the Master Programme in Sociology of Education at Uppsala University, education - in the broad sense of the word - is explored as a social phenomenon.
+It is related to the overall structure of society and to social transformations, such as processes of globalisation, individualisation, marketisation and privatisation.
+A focal point of the programme is the encounter between the symbolic or material assets held by pupils and school teachers, or students and professors, as well as their embodied dispositions and beliefs, and the prevailing social and cultural order in the educational system.

 Other important areas of study are the rise and transformation of educational systems, the history of and competition between educational institutions, the significance of education for the class structure and the relation that education upholds with cultural, economic or political fields.
-As a discipline, sociology of education is based on more general traditions in social and historical sciences.
+As a discipline, sociology of education is based on more general traditions in the social and historical sciences.

 The programme leads to a Master of Arts (120 credits) with Sociology of Education as the main field of study.
 After one year of study, it is also possible to obtain a Master of Arts (60 credits).

-The programme comprises four core courses in Sociology of Education equivalent to 30 credits.
-While two core courses address theoretical and methodological traditions relevant to sociology of education, the other two include a historically oriented course on the rise and development on educational systems and another course focusing on their current transformations.
+The programme comprises five core courses in Sociology of Education equivalent to 37.5 credits.
+While three core courses address theoretical and methodological traditions relevant to Sociology of Education, the other two focus on the rise and development of educational systems, one from a historical perspective and another analysing current transformations.

 Courses within the programme